 2.7 RI Results

+2.7.1 Landfill

+The nature and extent of the material landfilled at the Site was characterized through the excavation of 57 test pits.
+Waste and/or debris was observed in 35 of the 57 test pits at variable thickness up to 18 feet below ground surface (bgs) (Figure 2-2).
+Based on these test pits, the areal extent of the landfill is estimated to be 140 acres.
+At 18 locations, material other than household waste was observed (e.g., drums, buckets containing tar/resin-like substance, metal debris, 3-gallon amber bottles, syringes, car battery casings).
+Potential industrial waste was observed in three test pits.
+Various volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), polychlorinated biphenyls (PCBs), pesticides and inorganic constituents were detected in samples from these test pits and/or various drums encountered.

-2.7.1 Soil
+2.7.2 Soil

 Approximately 240 soil samples were collected in shallow soil within and near the landfill footprint.
-The depths of these soil samples were generally 0.0 to 1.0 feet below ground surface (bgs), but some (approximately 50) were as deep as 2.0 feet bgs if the shallower intervals did not contain enough soil to sample.
+The depths of these soil samples were generally 0.0 to 1.0 feet bgs, but some (approximately 50) were as deep as 2.0 feet bgs if the shallower intervals did not contain enough soil to sample.
 The soil samples collected from deeper intervals (9 to 10 feet bgs or the 1-foot interval above the water table, whichever was shallower) were used to characterize COCs in subsurface soils.
 Most were analyzed for full Target Compound List and Target Analyte List (TCL/TAL) constituents.
-A subset of the samples was also analyzed for dioxins, furans, and polychlorinated biphenyl (PCB) congeners.
+A subset of the samples was also analyzed for dioxins, furans, and PCB congeners.

-Surface and subsurface soil impacts were identified across the landfill, including volatile organic compounds (VOCs), semi-volatile organic compounds (SVOCs), PCBs, pesticides and inorganic constituents (i.e. metals, most frequently lead and arsenic).
+Surface and subsurface soil impacts were identified across the landfill, including VOCs, SVOCs, PCBs, pesticides and inorganic constituents (i.e. metals, most frequently lead and arsenic).
 In general, the constituents are widespread and their distribution does not suggest a point source or sources, or discrete spills or releases.
 A few isolated impacts were observed in the Surface Debris Area, in the western portion of the landfill, and along the western and southwestern landfill perimeter.
 No waste disposal occurred and no landfill-related impacts were observed in soil at the Baseball Field and Shooting Range.

 COC levels in soil samples obtained at or adjacent to the edges of the landfill are generally less than applicable New Jersey Residential Direct Contact Soil Remediation Standards (RDCSRS), providing horizontal delineation of the constituents.
 Except for one location where PCBs were detected at low levels, samples of native soil collected beneath the landfilled materials confirmed that constituents in the landfill are not present in the underlying native soil.